buren/git-story/README.md

 * Show statistics for repository

         gs stat <type>
+                contributions <author> # shows statistics for all authors or specified author (alias: contrib) commits                # shows number of commits for each author weekdays               # prints statistics for number of commits per weekday hour                   # prints statistics for number of commits per hour

   show statistics for repository.
   Alias: statistics
-Available commands:
-⋅⋅* `gs stat contributions <author>` shows statistics for all authors or specified author (alias: contrib) ⋅⋅* `gs stat commits` shows number of commits for each author.
-⋅⋅* `gs stat weekdays` prints statistics for number of commits per weekday.
-⋅⋅* `gs stat hour`     prints statistics for number of commits per hour.

 ## Notes
 Overides ```gs``` (Ghostscript) on Linux.